zd9999cs/Trans_Trans/README.md

 - [x] API error handling with retrial
 - [ ] Parallel use of API?
 No need to provide context for different chunks it seems.
 - [x] Allow selection of different Gemini models (e.g., Pro vs Flash)
-- [ ] Imrpove prompt for 2.0 flassh model to work
+- [ ] Imrpove prompt for 2.0 flash model to work